quintenroets/superpathlib/README.md

                 return len(list(self.iterdir()))
         ```

-        This only works for plib inheritance and not for pathlib
+        This only works for inheritance from plib and not from pathlib

 ## Installation